sta/websocket-sharp/README.md

 - **[.NET Socket Support for iOS/Android][Unity Licenses Comparison]** (requires iOS/Android Pro)
 - **.NET API 2.0 compatibility level for iOS/Android**

-Using **.NET API 2.0 compatibility level for iOS/Android** requires to fix lack of some features for later than .NET 2.0, such as the `System.Func<...>` delegates (i've fixed it in the asset package).
+Using **.NET API 2.0 compatibility level for iOS/Android** requires to fix lack of some features for later than .NET 2.0, such as the `System.Func<...>` delegates (so i've fixed it in the asset package).

 And it's priced at **US$15**.
 I think your $15 makes this project more better and accelerated, **Thank you!**